-Materials are for the most part seriously premium, but they're let down by hard plastics around the cabin, and coarse stitching doesn't lend a premium feel.
+Interior materials are for the most part seriously premium, but they're let down by hard plastics around the cabin, and coarse stitching doesn't lend a premium feel.
 With only two trims available, one might be worried it's an all or nothing affair in terms of spec, but even the base model features heated and ventilated leather seats, with power operation and memory function.
 The base model also includes an 8-inch touch screen with Apple CarPlay and Android Auto.

-Limited trim gives you Xenon headlamps, 19-inch alloys, a sunroof, rear sunshades, and ambient lighting.
-In the way of safety, a rear view camera is standard, as is blind spot detection, rear cross traffic alert, and lane change assist.
+This is where the Azera makes up ground compared to competitors.
+2 trim levels exist; with the Base giving you heated and ventilated leather seats with power adjustment, full smartphone integration, dual-zone climate, and power-adjustable steering.
+As usual, moving up trim levels brings notable upgrades and the Limited spec gives you Xenon headlamps, 19-inch alloys, a sunroof, rear sunshades, and ambient lighting.
+In the way of safety, a rearview camera is standard, as is blind-spot detection, rear cross traffic alert, and lane change assist.
 Lane departure and forward collision warnings are Limited-specific.

 The IIHS subjected the Azera to review in terms of safety, awarding it four ratings of Good.
 The NHTSA did not conduct a review of the Azera.
 If you're worried about having mechanical problems down the line, the Hyundai Azera is a car that comes standard with a class-leading five-year or 60,000-mile warranty.
 There are no reliability reviews for the Azera from JD Power.